 The Hoeflinger family

 Brian would have graduated June 6, 2013, from Ottawa Hills High School in Toledo, Ohio.
-He would be 25 years old now.
 As you are going through the fun and excitement of these final days, preparing for prom, graduation ceremonies and all the parties of your friends, think of us.
 There are no memories of senior prom for us or pictures of his graduation that we have.
 During graduation, we sat in the audience, not the proud parents of a wonderful son accepting his diploma with his classmates, but the parents choking back tears of grief and regret that he was not there.
 We are the parents who were never able to visit their son at college or who will never meet the wife and grandchildren that could have been.
 We are the siblings mourning the death of the brother that we all looked up to but will never see again.
 For us, this is the harsh reality of teenage drinking.

 The above letter is part of a book that we wrote shortly after Brian’s death.
 The book is titled, “The Night He Died: The Harsh Reality of Teenage Drinking.”
 The book is real life.
 Have your kids read it.
 Their perspective on drinking alcohol will change.
 I promise.